Solidsoft-Reply/Gs1DigitalLinkLib/README.md

 # Additional Methods

 The library includes additional extension methods.
 N.B.
-There are no equivalent non-extension methods in **DigitalLinkConvert**:
+There are no equivalent non-extension methods in **Gs1DigitalLinkConvert**:

 <table>
     <tr>